openfootball/openfootball.github.io/questions.md

 #### Q: What about Wikidata - Wikipedia's Data Project?

-[Wikidata](http://www.wikidata.org) is a great initiative.
+A: [Wikidata](http://www.wikidata.org) is a great initiative.
-Wikidata like the `football.db` uses "license-free" data, that is, data dedicated to the public domain, thus, an idea is to work on syncying the data (from Wikidata to `football.db` and from `football.db` to Wikidata).
+Wikidata like the `football.db` uses "license-free" data, that is, data dedicated to the public domain.

+Thus, an idea (and goal) is to work on syncying the data (from Wikidata to `football.db` and from `football.db` to Wikidata).
 Still very early.
 If you're interested in making it happen or if you have any ideas, suggestions or insight, say hello on the [mailing list](http://groups.google.com/group/opensport).